kkvn11/Vision-System-for-Autonomous-Aerial-Robot-Target-Detection/README.md

-# Vehicle Vision Tracking System
+# Vision System for Autonomous Aerial Robot Target Detection

 This project implements a computer vision pipeline for autonomous aerial vehicles to detect:
 - Pick-up Zones (black box with white edges)